JernKunpittaya/full_zk_regex/README.md

 - This project assumes that our regex is well-defined that there is only ONE string that match our regex.
 (But there can be multiple submatches, and multiple substrings for each submatches in that ONE regex match)
 - This project doesn't allow users to decide the algorithm for ambiguous submatch.
 For example, the text a = b = c, but with submatch [submatch1]=[submatch2], it can be either (a)=(b=c) or (a=b)=c, resulting in ambiguity.
 In this project, we just choose the first one that we found, but in reality there are tons of ways to define how to break ambiguity.
 (In paper, they handle ambiguity in submatch by using +/-)

 ## Future Work

 Algorithm:

-- We are already at linear with msg_byte*state number (same complexity as naive zk regex), and we know that we need to run at least 2 rounds of state machine, one to run reversed version and store state change, while the other is to use that stored state to run through the forward state machine.
+- We are already at linear with msg_byte\*state number (same complexity as naive zk regex), and we know that we need to run at least 2 rounds of state machine, one to run reversed version and store state change, while the other is to use that stored state to run through the forward state machine.
 However, currently to help write circom, we run the other round of naive DFA forward first to find the last alphabet to help keep state change of reversed DFA.
 We should try to cut this round out to reduce to just 2 rounds of state machine run.

-- As Aayush suggests, we should optimize Circom via LessThan gate by changing from 47 <x <52 to x-47 < 5 [trivial], and optimize by storing repeated check computation in register to be optimized for one check.

 - Generalize to be able to match more than 1 regex & reveal multiple submatches at the same time.
 Because currently, we assume that regex is so well-defined that it just matches one regex in the whole text.
 Although we allow multiple subgroups, we need to specify match_idx to choose which occurence of that subgroup to be revealed, we are thinking about able to reveal multiple match_idx or even multiple subgroup all at same time.

 UX/UI